cdapio/cdap/docs/developer-guide/source/security.rst

 LDAP Authentication
 --------------------
-You may also configure Reactor to authenticate against an LDAP instance.
-To configure LDAP authentication add these properties to ``continuuity-site.xml``:
+You can configure Reactor to authenticate against an LDAP instance by adding these properties to ``continuuity-site.xml``:

 ================================================  ===========
    Property                                         Value